ATLJoeReed/twitter_streamer/README.md

 To use this program you need to install the requirements and setup a Twitter Developer Account along with a Twitter application.
 This will get you the four items (see below) you need to access the Twitter Streaming API.

+NOTE: The main requirements are tweepy, sqlalchemy & psycopg2.

 Final setup is to have a file /config/settings.py with the following items.

 DB_URL = 'postgres://xxxxxxxx'